-You’ll need to fly to one of the major Chinese cities (Beijing or Shanghai) and get a connecting flight to Xi’an, or take the bullet train.
+You’ll need to fly to one of the major Chinese cities (Beijing or Shanghai) and get a connecting flight to Xi’an or take the bullet train.
 I’ve found Skyscanner and Momondo. very reliable at finding the best deals available from all around the world.

 Book Your Accomodation in Xi’an

-We also met so many people staying at (and loving) the Sofitel Legend Hotel that it deserves a mention here!
+During our stay, we chatted to so many people staying at (and loving) the Sofitel Legend Hotel that it deserves a mention here!
 It’s located just outside of the old city, but you’ll be impressed with the comfort and high standards here.

 Don’t Forget Your Travel Insurance

 Travel insurance is your essential protection in case of illness, injury, theft, or cancellation on your trip.
-I’ve claimed against my travel insurance several times over the years I’ve been traveling and it’s so much easier and less stressful when your insurance company has top-notch customer service.
+I’ve claimed against my travel insurance several times over the years I’ve been travelling and it’s so much easier and less stressful when your insurance company has top-notch customer service.
 Having shopped around at first, I now only use World Nomads because they offer great value and second-to-none customer service.
 Older family members (aged 70+) swear by Insure My Trip.